Weed in Wandsbek

 The Rise of Cannabis in Wandsbek

 Another concern is the effect of increased cannabis use on the neighborhood’s safety.
-While marijuana is not typically associated with violent behavior, its illegal status means that people often purchase it from unregulated sources.
 This creates a market for street dealers and increases the risk of drug-related crime.
 Some residents have reported feeling unsafe when walking through areas where marijuana use is common, especially at night.

 For law enforcement in Wandsbek, enforcing cannabis-related laws is a challenging task.
-While the police do take action against those caught with cannabis in public, they also face criticism for focusing on the issue rather than tackling more serious crimes.
 Officers often rely on “tolerance zones” where minor offenses like public smoking might not lead to an arrest.
 However, this approach is a double-edged sword.
-While it reduces the burden on the police, it can also signal that cannabis use is acceptable, further normalizing its presence in public spaces.

 What Is Being Done?